pepkit/hello_looper/README.md

 # Hello World! example for looper

-`Looper` is a pipeline submission engine (see [looper source code](https://github.com/pepkit/looper); [looper documentation](http://looper.databio.org)).
-This repository contains a basic functional example project (in [/project](/project)) and a looper-compatible pipeline (in [/pipeline](/pipeline)) that can run on that project.
+`Looper` is a pipeline submission engine (see [source code](https://github.com/pepkit/looper) and [documentation](http://looper.databio.org)).
 This repository demonstrates how to install `looper` and use it to run the included pipeline on the included PEP project.
+This repository contains:

+1. a functional basic example project (in [/project](/project)), and
+2. a looper-compatible pipeline (in [/pipeline](/pipeline)) that can run on that project.

 ## Run the example

-1. Install the latest version of looper (this pipeline requires looper version >= 0.6.0):
+1. Install the latest version of looper (this pipeline requires looper version >= 1.1.0):

 ```
-pip install --user --upgrade loopercli
+pip install --user --upgrade looper
 ```

 2. Download and unzip this repository